-A rental car might come in handy when exploring various areas of the Algarve Region.
+A rental car from Faro might come in handy when exploring and getting to the best beaches in the Algarve Region.
 It can get you to any small town or secluded area which isn’t in the general route of local public transportation.
 It can also offer you the freedom of stopping anytime, anywhere and stay in one place as much as you like.
 Before you hit the road, make sure you’re familiar with the road tolls you need to pay to avoid getting fined.

 Trains only run in some of the largest cities of the Algarve and don’t reach smaller, coastal towns.
 You can consult the list of available destinations on their official website and plan your trip accordingly.

 Buses cover a much wider area than trains and run more frequently.
 You can mostly check the bus schedules online.
 Although this is a pretty good way to get around, you’ll still have to plan your trips after a schedule, which can be very limiting.

 For around the same price of a rental car you can also get either a scooter or a motorcycle if you prefer two-wheelers.